 Allspice comes from an evergreen tree that is indigenous to the West Indies and South America.
 Historically it has been used as a digestive aid.

-Find out more about this exciting essential oil and how it can help your health and wellness.
-Plus learn practical ways to incorporate it into your aromatherapy routine with our Allspice Essential Oil Recipes and Blends.
+Keep reading to find out more about this exciting essential oil and how it can help your health and wellness.

 Allspice Essential Oil Spotlight